Economic Impact Resources for Workers & Businesses

 Private Grant Programs:

-- James Beard Relief Fund was established by the James Beard Foundation to support restaurants, which have been hit particularly hard during this time.
+- The James Beard Foundation's Open for Good was established by the James Beard Foundation to support restaurants, which have been hit particularly hard during this time.
 Corporate, foundation, and individual donors can contribute to the fund, which in turn will provide microgrants to independent food and beverage businesses in need; click here to donate or apply for the program.

 - Amazon’s Neighborhood Small Business Relief Fund targets organizations with fewer than 50 employees or that generate less than $7 million in annual revenue, and are local to the Seattle area.
 Amazon is pledging $5 million dollars in the form of cash grants for this program.